 "We want to see your ID cards.
-So if you're cooperative no one gets hurts or worse," he says with a rough voice but muffled by the mask, even though they were a bunch of ten years olds just to make sure they follow the instructions, the bulky man tapped his pistol to show everyone can see that he is armed.
+So if you're cooperative no one gets hurts or worse," he says with a rough voice but muffled by the mask, even though they were a bunch of ten years olds just to make sure they follow the instructions, the bulky man tapped his pistol to show he's not kidding.

 Quickly, everyone pulled out their ID cards from various places, the bulky man nodded to each other and slowly worked their way through the crowd until they got to one shabby blonde-haired girl who seems to be sweating bullets.

 "ID card," says the bulky man staring at the girl.

 The man lets out a grunt before pulling out his pistol aiming it at her and then he speaks in a low but more rough tone; "ID card."

 The girl bursts into tears and the men nodded at each other, the bulky one grabs her by the hair and pulls her out the seat and begins to drag her away as he screams and kicks around with tears flooding down her face soon enough the man throws her outside before following her.